 Currently, his research focuses on very large N-slit interferometers, space-to-space interferometric communications, miniature narrow-linewidth tunable laser oscillators, multiple-prism dispersion theory, and the application of Dirac's quantum notation to interferometry and classical optics.
 His latest books are Quantum Optics for Engineers, Tunable Laser Optics, Second Edition, and Tunable Laser Applications, Third Edition.

 The work of Duarte and Taylor, on space-to-space interferometric communications, was selected by Laser Focus World as number 6 in a list of 20 top technology developments in photonics for 2015.

 Duarte is the author of approximately 150 archival scientific publications.
-His contributions are mentioned in some one hundred and seventy scholarly books, including several classics, and his books are held in some 3700 libraries worldwide.
-Dr. Duarte is a Fellow of the Australian Institute of Physics and a Fellow of the Optical Society.
+His contributions are mentioned in some one hundred and seventy scholarly books, including several classics, and his books are held in some 3900 libraries worldwide.
+Dr. Duarte is a Fellow of the Australian Institute of Physics (1987) and a Fellow of the Optical Society of America (1993).
 He has received the Paul F. Forman Engineering Excellence Award (1995), for the "invention of the N-slit laser interferometer," and the David Richardson Medal (2016), “for seminal contributions to the physics and technology of multiple-prism arrays for narrow-linewidth tunable laser oscillators and laser pulse compression”, from the Optical Society.